CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 ### Generating the qubit Hamiltonian

 To proceed to VQE one needs to generate the qubit Hamiltonian.
 The easiest path is via first generating the electronic Hamiltonian in the second quantized form and then transform it into a qubit-form Hamiltonian using a fermion-qubit mapping.
-In this [notebook], we obtained the qubit Hamiltonian of several molecules using Jordan-Wigner and Bravyi-Kitaev transformations in each case.
+In this [notebook](./S2_Hamiltonian_gen.ipynb), we obtained the qubit Hamiltonian of several molecules using Jordan-Wigner, given by

+![JW](https://latex.codecogs.com/gif.image?%5Cdpi%7B110%7D%20%5C%5Ca_j%5E%5Cdagger%20=%20I%5E%7B%5Cotimes%20n-j-1%7D%5Cotimes%20%5Csigma%5E&plus;_j%20%5Cotimes%20%5Csigma%5Ez_%7Bj-1%7D%20%5Cotimes%20%5Cdots%20%5Cotimes%20%5Csigma%5Ez_%7B1%7D%5C%5Ca_j%20=%20I%5E%7B%5Cotimes%20n-j-1%7D%5Cotimes%20%5Csigma%5E-_j%20%5Cotimes%20%5Csigma%5Ez_%7Bj-1%7D%20%5Cotimes%20%5Cdots%20%5Cotimes%20%5Csigma%5Ez_%7B1%7D,%20)

+and Bravyi-Kitaev transformations in each case.

 Fermion-qubit mapping schemes can be broken into two pieces: first, to map occupation number basis vectors to states of qubits; and second, to represent the fermionic creation and annihilation operators in terms of operations on qubits in a way that preserves the fermionic anti-commutation relations.
 By doing so, we can ensure that a qubit operator (which represents certain fermionic operator) acting on a qubit (i.e, encoded fermionic state) reproduces the action of the associated fermionic operator on the fermionic state.

-If the electronic Hamiltonian is real (due to time-reversal symmetry) and we apply the Jordan-Wigner transformations given by

-![JW](https://latex.codecogs.com/gif.image?%5Cdpi%7B110%7D%20%5C%5Ca_j%5E%5Cdagger%20=%20I%5E%7B%5Cotimes%20n-j-1%7D%5Cotimes%20%5Csigma%5E&plus;_j%20%5Cotimes%20%5Csigma%5Ez_%7Bj-1%7D%20%5Cotimes%20%5Cdots%20%5Cotimes%20%5Csigma%5Ez_%7B1%7D%5C%5Ca_j%20=%20I%5E%7B%5Cotimes%20n-j-1%7D%5Cotimes%20%5Csigma%5E-_j%20%5Cotimes%20%5Csigma%5Ez_%7Bj-1%7D%20%5Cotimes%20%5Cdots%20%5Cotimes%20%5Csigma%5Ez_%7B1%7D,%20)

-the qubit Hamiltonian does not neccesarily have time-reversal symmetry.
-Since spin operators are odd under time reversal, a *j*-th qubit-equivalent fermionic operator is odd under time reversal if *j* is odd, and hence some terms of the qubit Hamiltonian may vary.

 ### Unitary transformations